Tinkerforge/doc/en/source/Software/API_Bindings_uC_HAL_Arduino.rst

 As last step, you have to change the UID in the example C file to the UID of your device.
 The UID is shown in Brick Viewer if you connect the device to your PC.
-Also the bindings will print a list of connected devices to the serial console when calling :c:func:`tf_hal_init`, if the log level is unchanged.
+Also the bindings will print a list of connected devices to the serial console when calling :c:func:`tf_hal_create`, if the log level is unchanged.

 .. _api_bindings_uc_hal_arduino_port_spec: